tall-josh/highlighter-docs/content/docs/how-to-guides/upload-data-using-cli.md

 use the `--file` option.

-Each path should be on a new line and should be an absolute path or, they can be relitave paths where `--image-dir` will be prepended to each path in the file.
+Each path should be on a new line and should be an absolute path or, they can be relative paths where `--image-dir` will be prepended to each path in the file.

 Upon completion you will also have a local directory with symlinks mapping the newly created Highlighter file ids to the original files you uploaded.